Evernow/evernowmanjaro/README.md

 `SGI`, you are running on the Intel GPU.
 If you see `NVIDIA Corporation`, you are running on the Nvidia GPU.

+## To do list

+- [x] Add .desktop files on the desktop to make it easier for a person to initiate stress tests
+- [ ] Find a way to add the Phoronix Test Suite (main issue is for offline use, and the fact we can't have this image be bigger than 4gb due to ram limitations)
+- [ ] Find an additional good GPU stress test
+- [ ] Add more Wifi drivers

 ## Reproducability